All Episodes

 What's it called again?

-It's called Poochapond.
+It's called Poocha Pond.

 Off the dike bridge.

-So he gets off, he gets out of the car, saves his life, says that he dove once or twice or a few times to try to get Mary Joe Capeckney out of the car.
+So he gets off, he gets out of the car, saves his life, says that he dove once or twice or a few times to try to get Mary Joe Copechni out of the car.

 Not his wife, but this other woman.